STM32 Digital Power Ecosystem

 A set of PC software tools and embedded software examples to develop digital solutions for Power Supply Units (PSU) and Power Factor Correction (PFC) are available.

-Our partner Biricha developed two user-friendly software tools, compatible with STM32Cube, to help you compute all the digital closed-loop coefficients, to match topologies, and quickly stabilize their PSU and PFC design.
+Our Authorized Partner Biricha developed two user-friendly software tools, compatible with STM32Cube, to help you compute all the digital closed-loop coefficients, to match topologies, and quickly stabilize their PSU and PFC design.

 The workflow is described in the figure below.